tutuf/tutuf.github.io/index.md

 * [Siyana Kaneva](https://github.com/skanevaa) - Rails developer
 * [Georgi Peshev](https://github.com/EL-34) - QA engineer

-# tutuf internship and jobs
+# tutuf paid internship

+We have been running internship programs since 2010.
+If you are a student or recent graduate who speaks or wants to learn Ruby and shares our work ethics, please, send us a cover letter at [jobs@tutuf.com](mailto:jobs@tutuf.com).

-If you speak Ruby and share our values, drop us a cover letter at [jobs@tutuf.com](mailto:jobs@tutuf.com) even if you have no.professional experience.
-We are a fully remote company.
-Although we are officeless, we like to meet in person and work together from time to time.
+We are a remote officeless company, but from time to time we love to meet in person and work together.

 ---
 Made in Bulgaria